-- The fund posted positive returns of 5.96% (NAV)1 vs. 8.33% for the Russell 1000 Growth Index, underperforming the benchmark by 2.37% net during the quarter.
+- The fund posted positive returns of 4.14% vs. 8.33% for the Russell 1000° Growth Index, underperforming the benchmark by 4.19% net during the quarter.
 Nvidia, Alphabet, and Tesla were the three largest contributors to performance during the quarter.
-Salesforce, Monster Beverage, and Disney were the three lowest contributors to performance. - Stock selection in the consumer discretionary and healthcare sectors, as well as our allocation to the communication services, industrials, and consumer staples sectors, contributed positively to relative performance.
-Stock selection in the information technology, communication services, consumer staples, and financials sectors, as well as our allocation to the information technology, healthcare, consumer discretionary, and healthcare sectors, detracted from relative performance. - The fund is actively managed with a long-term, private equity approach to investing.
+Walt Disney, Salesforce, and Monster Beverage were the three lowest contributors to performance. - Stock selection in the consumer discretionary, healthcare, and industrials sectors, as well as our allocations to the communication services and consumer staples sectors, contributed positively to relative performance.
+Stock selection in the communication services, information technology, financials, and consumer staples sectors, as well as our allocations to the information technology, financials, industrials, and healthcare sectors, detracted from relative performance. - The fund is actively managed with a long-term, private equity approach to investing.
 Through our proprietary bottom-up research framework, we look to invest in those few high-quality businesses with sustainable competitive advantages and profitable growth when they trade at a significant discount to intrinsic value (our estimate of the true worth of a business, which we define as the present value of all expected future net cash flows to the company).

-Performance as of June 30, 2024 (%)
+Class Y Performance as of June 30, 2024 (%)